Are You A Visionary?

 Figuring out what to do for a career is a question that challenges most people throughout their lives.
 Only a handful of people understand themselves well enough right from the start.
 Most of us go through jobs and ideas for years before we figure it all out.
 To aid those on this journey of discovery, I developed a super easy process to help you define who you are.
-You can check out my article published in Forbes about the Six Mega Clusters which helps you define your “career self”.
-In my Journey of Discovery Guide, Entrepreneurship falls under the Visionaries Mega Cluster.
+You can check out my article published in Forbes about the Six Mega Clusters, now called the Horizontal Industry Framework, which helps you define your “career self”.
+In my Journey of Discovery Guide, Entrepreneurship falls under the Visionary careers.
 Simply said, entrepreneurs are risk-takers who see the big picture and relentlessly seek a better solution to a problem.

 Answer these 4 questions to determine if you are an entrepreneur: